Boot a virtual machine from ISO image file

 4. If none of the above solutions can boot Hyper-V VM from ISO, it’s recommended to you to redownload copy of the ISO again.

-This part will introduce how to boot a virtual machine from ISO in VMware Workstation.
+This part will introduce how to boot a VM from ISO image in VMware Workstation:

 1. Download ISO image file and save it at the location accessible to your host.